daanreijnders/isoneutral-dispersion/README.md

 # Simulating Lagrangian Subgrid-Scale Dispersion on Neutral Surfaces in the Ocean
-This repository holds the data generation and analysis scripts for the manuscript 'Simulating Lagrangian Subgrid-Scale Dispersion on Neutral Surfaces in the Ocean'. https://github.com/daanreijnders/isoneutral-dispersion
+This repository holds the data generation and analysis scripts for the manuscript 'Simulating Lagrangian Subgrid-Scale Dispersion on Neutral Surfaces in the Ocean'. https://github.com/daanreijnders/isoneutral-dispersion A snapshot of this repository is stored at https://doi.org/10.24416/UU01-RXA2PB

+The corresponding publication is available at.
+Reijnders, D., Deleersnijder, E., & Sebille, E. (2022).
+Simulating Lagrangian Subgrid‐Scale Dispersion on Neutral Surfaces in the Ocean.
+Journal of Advances in Modeling Earth Systems, 14(2). https://doi.org/10.1029/2021MS002850

 ## `ACC_mitgcm_config`
 Contains MITgcm configuration files for the coarse and fine model, including their spinups.
 This includes the compilation code and namelists.